 It takes around 15-20 minutes to walk around the lake, a distance of around 1.25 km or 0.8 miles.
-If you include the longer walk around the gravel works to the north of the site it will take around 20-25 minutes.
-Please be aware that the walk around the gravel works to the north has steps and can be slippery and muddy in wet weather.
+If you include the long walk around the gravel works to the north of the site it will take around 20-25 minutes.
+Please be aware that the walk around the former gravel works to the north has steps and can be slippery and muddy in wet weather.

 - No swimming